Want to find the best food when you travel? Take a food tour!

 I met Tiffany in Saigon, Vietnam through a great company called ‘With Locals’ that connects people and cultures through food and unique experiences.
 For a small price, Tiffany took me on a tour of a local market where she taught me a lot about the local produce, culture and food traditions.
 We took our purchases back to her beautiful home and prepared a feast of traditional Southern Vietnamese recipes.

-I couldn’t recommend using this service any more highly; not only are you supporting locals, but you’re getting a truly authentic, hands on, and personalized experience.
-You can read about my experience and find Tiffany’s recipes on my blog Lonely Palate!
+I couldn’t recommend using this service any more highly; not only are you supporting locals, but you’re getting a truly authentic, hands-on and personalized experience.
+You can read about my experience and find Tiffany’s recipes on my blog Lonely Palate!book now

 I absolutely love food tours and have done quite a few over the years, including one for cyclists in Vancouver, a Caribbean cuisine in St Kitts, cheese and wine in Italy and street food in London.
 However, the most unusual and memorable was foraging in the Australian Outback in the Northern Territory.